papr8ka/-lwjgl-basics-wiki/Sprite-Batching.md

 You can see a minimal implementation of a SpriteBatcher [here](https://github.com/mattdesl/lwjgl-basics/blob/master/src/mdesl/graphics/SpriteBatch.java) -- it's modeled after the batcher in [LibGDX](http://libgdx.badlogicgames.com/).

 As discussed in the [Textures](Textures) tutorial, a sprite is nothing more than a set of vertices that make up a rectangular shape.
+Each vertex can have any number of attributes, but generally SpriteBatchers use the following:

-Each vertex has the attributes `Position(x, y)` (where the vertex lies on the screen), `TexCoord(s, t)` (what region of our Texture we want to render) and `Color(r, g, b, a)` (to specify tinting or transparency).
-Most sprite batchers are fairly simple to use, and may look like this:
+- `Position(x, y)` - where the vertex lies on the screen
+- `TexCoord(s, t)` - what region of our Texture we want to render
+- `Color(r, g, b, a)` - to specify tinting or transparency

+Most sprite batchers are fairly simple to use, and may look like this in your game:

 ```java
 //called on game creation